 Things You'll Need

-Allow the first coat to linseed oil to dry and apply a second and third coat, allowing each additional coat to dry before the next coat's application.
+Allow the first coat of polyurethane to dry completely according to label instructions.
+Apply a second and third coat, allowing each additional coat to dry before the next coat's application.

-Allow the final coat to finish drying before placing the statue in an outdoor environment.
+Allow the final coat to finish drying before placing the statue in the garden to enjoy.